Moukahla: Lock

-Two systems of gunlock prevailed in the Moukahla, one, which derived from Dutch and English types of snaphance lock, usually with a thicker lockplate.
-Half cock was provided by a dog catch behind the cock.
-At full cock, the sear passing through the lockplate engaged the heel of the cock.
+Two systems of gunlock prevailed in the Moukahla.
+One, which derived from Dutch and English types of snaphance lock, was found usually with a thicker lockplate.
+Half cock was provided by a dog catch behind the cock, and at full cock, the sear passing through the lockplate engaged the heel of the cock.
 The other mechanism was the so-called Arab toe-lock, a form of miquelet lock, closely allied to the agujeta lock (which required a back or dog catch for half cock) and the Italian romanlock.
 The term miquelet is used today to describe a particular type of snaplock.
 The miquelet lock, in all varieties, was common for several centuries in the countries surrounding the Mediterranean, particularly in Spain, Italy, the Balkans, and Ottoman domains including the coastal states of North Africa.
 The type of musket would be described as a Kabyle snaphance or a Kabyle miquelet.
 Some muskets were converted to the percussion lock starting in the mid-19th century.